The Beggar Boy at Christ's Christmas Tree

-"The Beggar Boy at Christ's Christmas Tree" (Мальчик у Христа на ёлке; Mal'chik u Khrista na yolke) is a Christmas-time short story written by Fyodor Dostoevsky in 1876.
+"The Beggar Boy at Christ's Christmas Tree" (Мальчик у Христа на ёлке; Mal'chik u Khrista na yolke) is a Christmas-time short story written by Russian author Fyodor Dostoevsky in 1876.
 It was first published in A Writer's Diary, January 1876.
 This story is also known as "The Heavenly Christmas Tree".

 Creation

 On December 26, 1875, Fyodor Dostoevsky and his daughter Aimée attended a children's ball and a Christmas tree held at the St. Petersburg Artists' Club.
 On December 27, Dostoevsky and Anatoly Koni arrived at the Colony for Juvenile Delinquents on the Okhta (outskirts of St. Petersburg at that time) headed by the famous teacher and writer Pavel Rovinsky.
 On the same New Year's Eve, he met several times a beggar boy asking for alms ("a boy with a hand", Мальчик с ручкой) on the streets of St. Petersburg.
 All these New Year's impressions formed the basis of the Christmas (or Yule) story "The Beggar Boy at Christ's Christmas Tree".

 Dostoevsky began the story on December 30, 1875, and by the end of January, "The Beggar Boy at Christ's Christmas Tree" was published along with other materials about "Russian present-day children" in the January issue of A Writer's Diary.
 In the first issue of his renewed edition, Dostoevsky intended to tell his readers "something about children in general, about children with fathers, about children without fathers in particular, about children on Christmas trees, without Christmas trees, about criminal children...".
 The story "The Beggar Boy at Christ's Christmas Tree" in the "Writer's Diary" was preceded by a small chapter "The Boy with a Hand", and all the materials taken together from the first two chapters of the "Writer's Diary" (in the first chapter the writer placed his journalistic reflections on the same topic) were united by the theme of compassion for children.